History of Port Vale F.C.: 1969–1983: Just getting by

-Long serving players Mick Morris and Keith Ball were released, as was John Flowers.
+Long-serving players Mick Morris and Keith Ball were released, as was John Flowers.
 Numerous new signings were made for 1972–73, most notable Ray Williams.
 After a 7–0 thrashing by Rotherham United – blamed largely on Alan Boswell, the side went on a run of five wins.
 Lee continued to bemoan the fans, saying 'the people here are not genuinely interested in league football', though he turned down a job offer at Shrewsbury Town out 'of loyalty to the players'.
 Vale went out of the FA Cup 1–0 to West Ham United in the third round, Ron Greenwood claimed 'we were lucky to come out alive' after Vale gave a physical display, though Lee defended his players 'enthusiasm'.
-What was indefensible however was the violence of a minority of supporters, leaving two Londoners nursing stab wounds.
+What was indefensible However, was the violence of a minority of supporters, leaving two Londoners nursing stab wounds.
 In January John James went to Chester for £5,000.
 They finished the season in sixth, four points away from promotion.

-Before 1973–74 was under way, Sammy Morgan was sold to Aston Villa for just over £20,000.
+Before 1973–74 was underway, Sammy Morgan was sold to Aston Villa for just over £20,000.
 The defence was strengthened with the signings of David Harris, Keith Chadwick and John Ridley.
 In January, Lee took the job at Blackburn Rovers.
 The appointment of Roy Sproson as his replacement marked a great change for the dressing room atmosphere, as Sproson was more relaxed and insisted upon a more 'entertaining' style of play.
 Ill discipline on the pitch caused Sproson to arrange a lecture by a local referee to calm his players down and avoid bookings.
 The club finished poorly, though avoided relegation.
 New signings for 1974–75 included Terry Bailey, Frank Sharp and John Connaughton.
-The club pushed for promotion, but registered another sixth-place finish, again four points from promotion.
+The club pushed for promotion but registered another sixth-place finish, again four points from promotion.
 This time it was their away form that cost them.